Kerangka contenttypes¶

 Let’s look at an example to see how this works.
 If you already have

-application installed, and then add
+the contenttypes application installed, and then add

-the sites application
+the sites application to your

-setting and run manage.py migrate
+INSTALLED_APPS setting and run manage.py migrate to install it,

-will be installed into
+the model django.contrib.sites.models.Site will be installed into

 your database.
 Along with it a new instance of

-will be
+ContentType will be

 created with the following values:

-Metode pada instance ContentType
+Metode pada instance ContentType¶

-Each ContentType
+Each ContentType instance has

 methods that allow you to get from a

-instance to the
+ContentType instance to the

 model it represents, or to retrieve objects from that model: